ErfanKhadiv/HBALS-TSP/README.md

 * **Genetic Algorithm (GA)**
 * **Particle Swarm Optimization (PSO)**

-Across the six tested benchmark instances, HBALS obtained the lowest tour length among the implemented baselines in the recorded experiments.
-The complete comparison results are available in [`results/csv/`](results/csv/).
+In the experiments conducted for this project, **HBALS obtained the lowest tour length among the implemented baselines on all six tested instances**.

+The complete comparison results are available in [`results/`](results/).

 ---

 ## 📈 Convergence

-Convergence curves are provided for HBALS and all baseline algorithms.
+The repository includes convergence plots for HBALS and all baseline algorithms.

+The experiments show that HBALS reaches near-final solution quality relatively early in the optimization process on the tested instances.

-See [`results/plots/`](results/plots/) for the complete set of generated plots.
+See [`results/plots/`](results/plots/) for the generated convergence curves.

 ---

-## 🧠 Algorithm Components
+## ⚙️ Compared Algorithms

+### HBALS

+Hybrid Bees Algorithm with adaptive local search.

+### BA

-### Bees Algorithm
+Basic Bees Algorithm without the HBALS local-search component.

-The population-based search is organized around:

-* Elite sites
-* Selected sites
-* Recruited bees
-* Scout bees
+### ACO

+Ant Colony Optimization using an Ant System approach.

+### GA

+Genetic Algorithm using ordered crossover and permutation-based mutation.

-### Local Search
+### PSO

-HBALS incorporates:

-* **2-opt** for systematic route improvement
-* A lightweight **3-opt-inspired segment reversal operation**
-* Adaptive neighborhood control

-The local-search intensity is concentrated around promising solutions rather than applied uniformly to the entire population.
+Particle Swarm Optimization adapted for permutation-based TSP solutions.

+These baseline implementations provide a direct comparison against different population-based and swarm-inspired optimization approaches.

 ---

 ## 🧪 Reproducibility

-All six benchmark instances used in the experiments are included in the repository, so the experiments can be reproduced without downloading external datasets.
+All six benchmark instances used in the experiments are included in the repository, so the reported experiments can be reproduced without downloading external datasets.

 ### Installation